12.04.02

 The Art of the Deal

 I have always been a terrible shy shopper, easily spooked by salespeople and terrified at the idea of being helped, so don't think I don't sympathize.
-But I was lucky in my traveling companion, and I want to share what I learned these past three weeks at the feet of Mr. Baker, haggling master, who never pays full price:
+But I was lucky in my company - and I want to share what I learned these past three weeks at the feet of Mr. Baker, haggling master, who never pays full price:

 An improper response is to hold out a fistful of twenties and say "Dollars OK?".